-Tektronix offers a patented on-scope measurement called DQ0 under the electrical analysis measurement category as an added option using Clarke’s and Park’s transformation matrix.
+Tektronix offers a patented measurement called DQ0 under the electrical analysis measurement category as an added option using Clarke’s and Park’s transformation matrix.
 The DQ0 feature is available as an option 5-IMDA-DQ0/6-IMDA-DQ0 on the 5 Series, 5 Series B, and 6 Series B MSO.

 The DQ0 method calculates the angle (θ) as 2*pi*f*t and extrapolates the reference frame based on where we expect time-varying signals to be.
 The DQ0 frame (phasor diagram) rotates with the right speed and frequency and not necessarily in phase with the rotor, which helps to understand the instantaneous state of the motor.

 This measurement is supported in the 3V3I configuration, takes the three-phase voltage or current signals from the motor as inputs, and converts them into D-Q-0 coefficients acting as a powerful debugging tool for the motor designers to tune their PWM controller circuit designs.